Tangent Maps and Tangent Groupoid for Carnot Manifolds: Introduction

 The main motivation of Connes~\cite{Co:NCG} for the construction of the tangent groupoid of a manifold was a new $K$-theoretic proof of the full index theorem of Atiyah-Singer~\cite{AS:AM68}.
 This approach to the index theorem was extended to hypoelliptic operators on contact manifolds by van Erp~\cite{vE:AM10.Part1, vE:AM10.Part2} (see also~\cite{BvE:ActaM14}) by using an analogue for contact manifolds of Connes' tangent groupoid.
 Therefore, it is expected that the Carnot groupoid for Carnot manifolds should play an important role in the reformulation of the index theorem for hypoelliptic pseudodifferential operators on Carnot manifolds, at least from a $K$-theoretic perspective.

-In addition, there are closed ties between Lie groupoids and pseudodifferential calculi (see, e.g., \cite{DS:AdvM14, LV:AIM17, vEY:arXiv15}).
-Therefore, the tangent groupoid for Carnot manifolds is an important tool for understanding the hypoelliptic pseudodifferential calculus on Carnot manifolds (see~\cite{vEY:arXiv15} on this point) on this point.
+In addition, there are closed ties between Lie groupoids and pseudodifferential calculi (see, e.g., \cite{DS:AdvM14, LV:AIM17, vEY:Crelle17}).
+Therefore, the tangent groupoid for Carnot manifolds is an important tool for understanding the hypoelliptic pseudodifferential calculus on Carnot manifolds (see~\cite{vEY:Crelle17} on this point) on this point.
 Furthermore, the properties of Carnot coordinates, $\varepsilon$-Carnot coordinates, and Carnot differentials that are involved in the construction of the tangent groupoid for Carnot manifolds are important ingredients in the construction of a full symbolic calculus for the hypoelliptic pseudodifferential calculus on Carnot manifolds in~\cite{CP:PsiDOs}.

 This paper is organized as follows.
 In Section~\ref{sec:Carnot-Manifolds}, we review the main definitions and examples regarding Carnot manifolds and their tangent group bundles.
 In Section~\ref{sec:anisotropic}, we review the results of~\cite{CP:Privileged} on anisotropic asymptotic expansions of maps and vector fields.
 In Section~\ref{sec:Carnot-coordinates}, we recall the main definitions and properties of the Carnot coordinates.
 In Section~\ref{sec:Carnot-Differential}, we define the Carnot differential of a Carnot manifold map and show this is a group map.
 In Section~\ref{sec:Tangent-approximation}, we show that, in Carnot coordinates, a Carnot manifold map is osculated in a very precise manner by its Carnot differential.
 In Section~\ref{sec:Pansu-derivative}, we show that in the setting of graded nilpotent Lie groups the Carnot differential agrees with the Pansu derivative.
-In Section~\ref{sec:Lie-groupoids}, we review some definitions and properties of Lie groupoids with a special attention to the Connes' tangent groupoid of a manifold.
+In Section~\ref{sec:Lie-groupoids}, we review some definitions and properties of Lie groupoids with a special attention to Connes' tangent groupoid of a manifold.
 Finally, in Section~\ref{sec:tangent-groupoid} we construct the tangent groupoid of a Carnot manifold.

-\begin{remark*} Since the first version of this article was posted as a preprint on the arXiv server on October 2015, two other approaches to the tangent groupoid of a Carnot manifold have appeared in~\cite{HS:arXiv16} and~\cite{vEY:arXiv16} (see also the first version of~\cite{vEY:arXiv15}). \end{remark*}
+\begin{remark*} The first version of this article was posted as a preprint on the arXiv server in October 2015.
+Since then, several alternative approaches to the tangent groupoid of a Carnot manifold have come out (see~\cite{HS:DM18, Mo:arXiv18, vEY:BLMS17}). \end{remark*}